-Chapter 22 concentrated on the technical aspects of cost control by way of variance analysis.
+Chapter 14 explained how budgets may be used for cost control by way of variance analysis.
 There also needs to be a concern with the human implications of variance analysis.
 It may be that the variance analysis approach is seen as a means of managerial review of subordinates, in which favourable variances receive praise and adverse variances are seen as a cause for corrective action to be taken.
 That approach may have undesirable consequences for a number of reasons: